Parking in the Lake Louise area

 Parks Canada is committed to developing and implementing long term, sustainable transit solutions for Banff National Park, and the revenue collected through parking fees at the Lake Louise Lakeshore will help offset the cost of providing visitor transportation services within the Lake Louise area and Banff National Park as a whole.
 Visitor fees never exceed the costs of delivering the service to visitors, they only ever recover costs.

-Do I need to pay for a parking permit in addition to my National Park entry pass?
+Do I need to pay for parking in addition to my national park entry pass?
 Why?

 Parks Canada does not profit off of shuttle fares or paid parking.